klobudskyi/sql-practice/README.md

 	- 09_ADMIN (database administration / CREATE, ALTER, INSERT, DROP):
 		- Table editing and creation
 ### What's next?
-I am now focused on gaining even more practical knowledge to apply this tool, so I am determined to do [SQL 50 by Leetcode]([SQL 50 - Study Plan - LeetCode](https://leetcode.com/studyplan/top-sql-50/)).
+I am now focused on gaining even more practical knowledge to apply this tool, so I am determined to do [SQL 50 by Leetcode](https://leetcode.com/studyplan/top-sql-50/).

 I may upload my solutions to the problems here shortly.

-Special thanks to @NickTimosh for providing such a comprehensive and practical [course]([ПОВНИЙ ПРАКТИЧНИЙ КУРС SQL для аналітиків даних 2024](https://youtu.be/HkT_VrzbXZQ?si=e1DUSv-jr5UuVLTR))that significantly contributed to my SQL journey.
+Special thanks to @NickTimosh for providing such a comprehensive and practical [course](https://youtu.be/HkT_VrzbXZQ?si=e1DUSv-jr5UuVLTR) that significantly contributed to my SQL journey.